mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 Action and filter code can depend on code from a code item with a lower ID number.
 For example, if code item with ID=1 defines a function, then all code items with ID>1 have the function defined.
 But if you deactivate the code with ID=1, then active code items that depend on it will fail.

+= Why doesn't my action code execution on login/logout pages? = The plugin will not execute code on these pages because an error in your code could cause you to be unable to log into your site to fix the error.
+However, as stated above, you can override this setting (do so at your own risk!)

 == Screenshots ==